open-source-labs/obsidian/README.md

     redisPort: 6379, // Desired redis port, default to 6379
     policy: 'allkeys-lru', // Option select your Redis policy, default to allkeys-lru maxmemory = '2000mb', // Option to select Redis capacity, default to 2000mb
-    searchTerms: [] //Optional array to allow board queries to store according to search fields so individual searches are found in cache
+    searchTerms: [] //Optional array to allow broad queries to store according to search fields so individual searches are found in cache
-    persistQueries: true, //Boolean to toggle the use of persistant queries, default to false hashTableSize = 16, // Size of hash table for persistent queries, default to 16 maxQueryDepth = 0, // Maximum depth of query, default to 0
+    persistQueries: true, //Boolean to toggle the use of persistent queries, default to false - NOTE: if using, must also be enabled in client wrapper hashTableSize = 16, // Size of hash table for persistent queries, default to 16 maxQueryDepth = 0, // Maximum depth of query, default to 0
     customIdentifier: ['__typename', '_id'], // keys to be used to idedntify and normalize object